CQCL/pytket-docs/manual/manual_compiler.rst

 Also in this category of pre-defined sequences, we have the :py:meth:`Backend.default_compilation_pass()` which is run by :py:meth:`Backend.get_compiled_circuit`.
 These give a recommended compiler pass to solve the :py:class:`Backend` 's constraints with a choice of optimisation levels.

+The different levels of optimisation are described below.

 ==================  ========================================================================================================
 Optimisation level  Description